-TinyGrab is the most simple and useful tool I’ve ever used for taking and sharing screenshots.
-You can take a screenshot of each corner of your screen with just selecting the area.
-It doesn’t only save the images, but also uploads them and copy the link to clipboard.
+Lightshot is the most simple and useful tool I’ve ever used for taking and sharing screenshots.
+You can take a screenshot of each corner of your screen by just selecting the area.
+It doesn’t only save the images, but also uploads them and copy the link to the clipboard.
 You will save tons of effort and time for sure!

-On Twitter, everybody loves gif.
+On Twitter, everybody loves GIFs.
 If you are making a game, you should not just share your game with static images.
-You can use GifCam to record selected area on screen as gif.
-It is good way to show your game progress and animations.
+You can use GifCam to record the selected area on the screen as a gif.
+It is a good way to show your game progress and animations.
 Don’t forget the tags, too!
 There are some cool indie game bots on Twitter that help your tweet to spread.

 Tiled Map Editor

-If you are looking for a tile map editor, this is the best option.
-As the other programs on the list, it helps you to create maps much more easier.
-With a few sprites, you can have a good looking level settings.
+If you are looking for a tilemap editor, this is the best option.
+Like the other programs on the list, it helps you to create maps much easier.
+With a few sprites, you can have a good-looking level setting.
 You can also set collision areas or positions for spawning objects.
 When you finished your level, you can export it as a .tmx file and use it on your engine.

 XnViewMP like Picassa, but with a gif play option.
 You can browse your reference images/animations, and convert them.
 You can also use this tool to rate your images and organize your references.
 It supports more than 500 formats and I didn’t even know there is that much media format.
 I’m using this program to arrange all my media files.